Public health emergency of international concern: COVID-19 (2020–2023)

-Monkeypox (2022–present)
+Clade II mpox (2022–2023)

-At the second IHR meeting for the 2022 monkeypox outbreak on 21 July 2022, members of the emergency committee were divided about issuing a PHEIC, with six in favor and nine against.
+At the second IHR meeting for the 2022–2023 mpox outbreak on 21 July 2022, members of the emergency committee were divided about issuing a PHEIC, with six in favor and nine against.
 On 23 July 2022, the WHO director-general declared the outbreak a PHEIC.
+On 11 May 2023, the WHO ended the PHEIC declaration for Mpox, six days after doing so for COVID-19.

 On the date of the declaration, there were 17,186 cases reported globally, affecting 75 countries in all six WHO regions, with five deaths reported outside Africa and 72 deaths in African countries.

-Previously, the WHO had held an EC meeting on 23 June 2022 regarding the outbreak, which had more than 2,100 cases in over 42 countries at that point.
-It didn't reach the criteria for a PHEIC alert at the time.
+The WHO had previously held an EC meeting on 23 June 2022 regarding the outbreak, which had more than 2,100 cases in over 42 countries at that point; it did not reach the criteria for a PHEIC alert at the time.
+It was re-classified a PHEIC in August 2024.

+Clade I mpox (2024–present)

+After an IHR meeting on 14 August 2024, the WHO declared an mpox outbreak in parts of Africa, of a new variant of the disease, a PHEIC.
+This marks the second time in three years that the WHO has classified an mpox outbreak as a global emergency.
+As of 17 August 2024, over 15,600 cases and 537 deaths have been reported in the current outbreak, with approximately 96% of cases occurring in the Democratic Republic of the Congo (DRC).
+12 other African countries, some for the first time, have also reported cases.

 Response

 In 2018, an examination of the first four declarations (2009–2016) showed that the WHO was noted to be more effective in responding to international health emergencies, and that the international system in dealing with these emergencies was "robust".

 Another review of the first four declarations, with the exception of wild polio, demonstrated that responses were varied.
 Severe outbreaks, or those that threatened larger numbers of people, did not receive a swift PHEIC declaration, and the study hypothesized that responses were quicker when American citizens were infected and when the emergencies did not coincide with holidays.